Mulie/Northbound-Product-Lab/README.md

-# Product Review Studio - Website Setup
+# Northbound Product Lab - Website Setup

 This website includes a form submission system that saves application data both via email (EmailJS) and locally to the server.